John Cunniff

-John Paul Cunniff (July 9, 1944 – May 10, 2002) was an American NHL hockey coach and former professional player who appeared in 65 World Hockey Association regular season games between 1972 and 1976.
+John Paul Cunniff (July 9, 1944 – May 10, 2002) was an American ice hockey coach and former professional player who appeared in 65 World Hockey Association regular season games between 1972 and 1976.
+After his playing career he worked as a coach, including in the National Hockey League with the Hartford Whalers in 1983 and the New Jersey Devils from 1989 to 1991.
 Cunniff was inducted into the United States Hockey Hall of Fame in 2003.

 Amateur career

 Cunniff was born in South Boston, Massachusetts and attended Boston College, where he was a two-time All-American left wing, and was the 1964 Rookie of the Year, and was the first hockey player ever to be named the Beanpot MVP twice ('64 & '65); a record that lasted for 39 years.
 He was a dominant scorer, his 71 goals and 82 assists in just 75 games established a Boston College career point record.
-His 67 points in 1966–67 was best in the nation, and helped the Eagles reach the NCAA Championship finals.
+His 67 points in 1966–67 were the best in the nation, and helped the Eagles reach the NCAA Championship finals.

 Twice he won All-America honors, was a three-time All-East selection, and a three-time All-New England choice.
 He was named to the All-Time Boston Garden Beanpot Tournament Team.

-Cunniff wore #2 for the Eagles from 1963–66 and registered 153 points—71 goals and 82 assists—in 75 collegiate games.
+Cunniff wore #2 for the Eagles from 1963 to 1966 and registered 153 points—71 goals and 82 assists—in 75 collegiate games.
 He earned All-America honors in 1965 and 1966.

 He joined the U.S. National team in 1967 for the Ice Hockey World Championship tournament in Vienna and also played for the U.S. at the 1968 Olympics in Grenoble.